Nadjrilillah/nadjrilillah/README.md

 ## Hi there 👋

-👾 Game Developer | Game Programmer & Game Artist
+👾 Game Developer | Programmer & Artist

-Halo!
-Saya seorang game developer dengan fokus utama pada game programming dan game art.
-Saya suka menciptakan pengalaman bermain game yang menggabungkan mekanika solid dan visual yang memukau.
+I'm a passionate game developer specializing in game programming and game art.
+My goal is to create immersive gaming experiences that blend robust mechanics with stunning visuals. 🎮

-💻 Keahlian Utama
+💻 Core Skills

-Game Programming: Membuat sistem gameplay, AI, dan mekanika permainan menggunakan engine seperti Unity (C#) dan Unreal Engine (C++).
+Game Programming: Developing gameplay systems, AI, and mechanics using engines like Unity (C#).
-Game Art: Merancang aset visual, mulai dari konsep hingga model 2D/3D, untuk menghadirkan estetika yang menarik.
+Game Art: Designing visual assets, from concept art to 2D/3D models, to deliver captivating aesthetics.
-🎮 Minat & Proyek
+🎮 Interests & Projects
-Saya senang menjelajahi teknologi baru dalam dunia pengembangan game, seperti VR/AR, procedural generation, dan shader programming.
+I'm excited about exploring new technologies in game development, including:

-Di repositori saya, Anda akan menemukan proyek-proyek terkait game engine, gameplay mechanics, dan seni digital.
+My repositories feature projects on game engines, gameplay mechanics, and digital art—showcasing my dedication to innovation and creativity.

-🌟 Mari Berkolaborasi!
+🌟 Let's Collaborate!
-Saya selalu terbuka untuk berkolaborasi dalam proyek menarik.
-Jika Anda memiliki ide keren atau butuh kontribusi, jangan ragu untuk menghubungi saya.
+I'm always open to collaborating on exciting projects.
+If you have a cool idea or need contributions, feel free to reach out.
+Together, we can create something amazing!
 <!--
 **Nadjrilillah/nadjrilillah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.